mage2tv/magento-cache-clean/readme.md

 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```

-* Since Magento 2.1 there is a [bug](https://github.com/magento/magento2/pull/22228) that causes the full page cache records to
+* In Magento 2.1.0 - 2.3.3 there is a [bug](https://github.com/magento/magento2/pull/22228) that causes the full page cache
-  be written to the `var/cache` directory instead of `var/page_cache`.
+  records to be written to the `var/cache` directory instead of `var/page_cache`.
   This issue causes the cache cleaner behavior to be erratic.
   There is an easy workaround, namely removing all cache configuration from
   the default `app/etc/env.php`.
 The bug only affects the default config with the